American Indian Perspectives

 Science and Religion: A Cultural Perspective

 Innovative and objective review of the relationships between science and religion within a cultural and historical context.
 Discussion provides a background for the better understanding of the conflicts and concordances between the sciences and many religions.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): ENL111.
+3 Credits (3 Lecture) Prerequisite(s): ENL111.
 (Cultural Diversity)

 Scientific Literature: Historical and Social Contexts